General Sessions

 John Henderson

 The deep wounds of childhood sexual abuse leave lasting pain and confusion.
 How can we understand such suffering, and how do we minister wisely and compassionately to those who have endured it?
-This workshop biblical framework for walking with survivors of abuse, showing how God meets the afflicted with both grace and truth demonstrating how the gospel brings light, hope, and redemption into even the darkest places.
+This breakout gives a biblical framework for walking with survivors of abuse, showing how God meets the afflicted with both grace and truth…demonstrating how the gospel brings light, hope, and redemption into even the darkest places.

 Understanding and Breaking Free from Codependency (Advanced/Specialized)